avafinger/bananapi-m64-kodi/README.md

 # Bananapi-m64 running kodi

-This is a prebuilt Ubuntu 18.04 minimal image with linux 5.2.0-rc7 to run Kodi.
+This is a prebuilt Ubuntu 18.04 minimal image with mainline linux 5.2.0 to run Kodi.

 Kernel features on BananaPi M64: